opheliayzx/Gold-Miner/README.md

 # PIC10C, Winter 2020

-Final project for PIC10, a GoldMiner game using C++ and Qt.
+Final project for PIC10, a single player gold miner game built with C++ and Qt.